Aging changes occur in all of the body's cells, tissues, and organs. These changes affect all parts of the body, including the teeth and gums.

 Dry mouth also causes bacteria to build up in the mouth more easily, leading to tooth decay.

-Oral cancer is more common in men older than age 40.
+Oral cancer is more common in people older than age 45 and is twice as common in men as in women.

 Smoking and other types of tobacco use are the most common cause of oral cancer.
 Drinking alcohol in excess along with tobacco use greatly increases the risk for oral cancer.